Put your passion into action.

 If you’re looking for an education in sport management or a sports administration degree that’s hands-on, practical and focused on giving you résumé-ready skills and experience, look no further.
-At Lancaster Bible College, our sports management degree allows students to be a part of the 400 billion dollar industry – before they even graduate.
+At Lancaster Bible College, our Sport Management degree allows students to be a part of this $400 billion industry – before they even graduate.

-Furthermore, our students get the chance to integrate their faith into their profession through our unique program that places a strong emphasis on Bible classes, professional classes and coaching classes.
-In fact, our students graduate with two majors: sport management and biblical studies.
+Furthermore, our students integrate their faith into their profession through our unique program that places a strong emphasis on Bible classes, professional classes and coaching classes.
+In fact, our students graduate with two majors: Sport Management and Biblical Studies.

-So if you’re looking for a Christian college that will give you and education in the Bible and beyond, consider applying to LBC to study sports management.
+So if you’re looking for a Christian college that will give you an education in the Bible and beyond, consider applying to LBC to study Sport Management.

 “…let us run with endurance the race set out for us.” – Hebrews 12:1b

 A 2012 graduate of Lancaster Bible College, Taylor Dooley has used his degree to go far.
-Today, he works at Under Armour and helps to design and develop the world-recongized shoes worn by professional athletes and aspiring athletes alike.
-Listen to him explain why studied at LBC and why a biblical education matters.
+Today, he works at Under Armour and helps to design and develop the world-recognized shoes worn by professional athletes and aspiring athletes alike.
+Hear him explain why he studied at LBC and why a biblical education matters.